minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 contribution limits imposed on certain US states cap the contribution amount candidates may receive @Weschle_2022c[p.~25], and candidates from states with larger governments receive more contributions on average @stratmann-2005[p.148]
 @bronars-lott-1997.
-Factors which depend on the nature of the election also influence the level of contributions, since expected competitiveness of the election outcome also changes the average contribution amounts, i.e. incumbents#footnote("A current office holder seeking re-election.") who expect their position to be threatened will be incentivised to gather more donations#footnote("Donations and contributions are used synonymously in this paper.") @Weschle_2022c[p.~8],
+Factors that depend on the nature of the election also influence the level of contributions, since the expected competitiveness of the election outcome also changes the average contribution amounts, i.e. incumbents#footnote("A current office holder seeking re-election.") who expect their position to be threatened will be incentivised to gather more donations#footnote("Donations and contributions are used synonymously in this paper.") @Weschle_2022c[p.~8],
 @stratmann-2017[p.~25].
 The partisan lean of a state also determines which candidates are up for race @stratmann-2017[p.~9].
-PAC contributions in particular depend on the incumbency status of the candidate, since incumbents receive more contribution on average @Selling2023 @fouirnaies2014financial.
+PAC contributions in particular depend on the incumbency status of the candidate, since incumbents receive more contributions on average @Selling2023 @fouirnaies2014financial.
 When academic papers like that of #cite(<Weschle_2022a>, form: "prose") examine factors such as those mentioned above, they find that increased campaign spending is associated with higher vote shares for representatives.